home / writing

 questId: 'save-the-village',

-rewards: null, // should only exist when completed
+rewards: null, // only exists when completed

-failureReason: null, // should only exist when failed
+failureReason: null, // only exists when failed

 currentObjective: 0, // meaningless when completed or failed